 - S corporation: Tax election where business is also separate from your personal activities, but you avoid double taxation and are only taxed at the personal level.
 S corps have far more restrictions than C corps do.

 - Professional limited liability company (PLLC): A business structure that protects professionals from personal liability.
+Not sure if you should start a PLLC or LLC?
+Compare LLCs and PLLCs.

 - Limited liability partnership: A flexible business structure governed by a partnership agreement.